Electronic recycling cycle

 4 - Apply a five-year business plan for prevention and eco-design.

-5 – Indicate the packaging producer number on the invoices issued.
+5 – Indicate the packaging producer number on invoices issued.

 2 - Manufacturers and importers or intra-Community purchasers of empty containers or, where applicable, intra-Community importers or purchasers of packaged products, must have the documents and information that allow them to prove or demonstrate the conformity of the containers marketed or intended. market meet the basic requirements regarding the manufacturing and composition of packaging and the nature of reusable and recoverable packaging, including recyclable packaging.